What Is a Practicum? Definition, Benefits, and Examples

 1. Psychology Practicum

-Students conduct supervised counseling sessions, assessments, and observations in clinical settings.
+Students complete clinical experiences of supervised counseling sessions, assessment and observation in clinical settings.

 2. Nursing Practicum

-Nursing students practice patient care, medical procedures, and hospital protocols under supervision.
+Nursing students are supervised in practicing patient care, medical procedures and hospital practices.

 3. Education Practicum